Game & Watch Gallery 2: Gameplay

-Game & Watch Gallery 2 features six games based upon the Game & Watch brand of handheld games.
-Each game contains a 'Classic' mode, resembling the gameplay and presentation of the original Game & Watch title, and a 'Modern' mode, which contains revised graphics and additional features.
-For every 200 points players accrue in each game, they earn 'stars' which can be used to unlock additional features, entries in an in-game gallery displaying animations of other Game & Watch titles, and a sixth game, Ball; up to five stars can be earned in each mode and difficulty of each game, for a total of 120 stars.
+Game & Watch Gallery 2 features six games based upon the Game & Watch brand of handheld games, five of which are initially available.
+Each game contains a 'Classic' mode, resembling the gameplay and presentation of the original Game & Watch title, and a 'Modern' mode, which contains additional gameplay mechanics and revised graphics based on the Mario franchise.
+Normal and Hard difficulty settings can be selected for each mode.